influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

   building on security controls of these cloud providers, such as physical security, disk encryption, and key management services (KMS).
 - Comprehensive [application and service security](#application-and-service-security)
-  covering both technical security measures and the people and processes that maintain the platform, including:
+  covering technical security measures and the people and processes that maintain the platform, including:
   - [Internal access controls](#internal-access-controls)
   - [Configuration management](#configuration-management)
   - [Secure software development life cycle (SDLC)](#secure-software-development-life-cycle-sdlc)